JMess87/OrgChart/readme.md

 ##  Description
 Create a node.js command line application that takes in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.

+The repo will be uploaded so there will be nothing to "publish".
+Repo will include the following.
+1. index.js
+2. package.json
+3. package-lock.json

+## Instructions for external user
+1. Save all documents to local location
+2. Navigate to the folder in git bash.
+3. Ensure that node.js is installed on your machine.
+4. Install NPM by inputting npm i
+5. run the file by inputting node index into the command line.

 ### Checklist of contents

 1. Manager